michaelrsweet/pdfio/doc/pdfio.md

 Visual Studio Project
 ---------------------

-> Note: I haven't yet added this...

-The Visual Studio solution ("pdfio.sln") is provided for Windows developers generates both a static library and DLL.
+The Visual Studio solution ("pdfio.sln") is provided for Windows developers and generates both a static library and DLL.